 Hitting the wrong key can explain away a typo, but using the wrong word can damage your credibility as a writer.

-You’ll find explanations and examples to help you use the correct words from now on.
+You’ll find explanations and examples to help you use the correct words from here forth!

 This is one of the most common errors in English usage.